Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 Notes:

 - Where the curves meet we obtain a point of equilibrium, which establishes a market quantity and a market price.
-- If price is higher than equilibrium price, there is more supply than demand, so some goods remain unsold, and sellers will be forced to reduce the price to get rid of their stock.
+- If price is higher than equilibrium price:
+  - more supply than demand
+  - some goods remain unsold
+  - sellers will be forced to reduce the price to get rid of their stock.
-  Similarly if the price is lower than equilibrium price, there is more demand than supply, which leads to shortages of the good; sellers will notice this and increase the price.
+- if price is lower:
+  - there is more demand than supply.
+  - this leads to shortages of the good
+  - sellers will notice this and increase the price.
-  Hence, we always converge to the equilibrium price.
+- Hence, we always converge to the equilibrium price.
 - Similarly, if the quantity supplied is too low, there is a business opportunity to supply more unit of the good and make a profit, so eventually someone will increase the supply quantity.

 ---